Shortlist Enterprise Asset Management Software to Fully Improve Asset Uptime, Asset Workflows and Asset Analytics

 5. Implementation Time Scales

-There are two elements here; one is how long a typical implementation takes and the second is planned Vs. actual implementation success rate.
+There are two elements here; one is how long a typical implementation takes, and the second is planned Vs. actual implementation success rate.
 Software that is well adopted by your industry should be quicker to implement.
 A long implementation cycle sometimes is necessary if your business processes are unique.
 But, sometimes, long implementation cycles can also be a sign of difficult software customisation or data import procedures.
 Your EAM software vendor should be able to supply planned Vs. actual success rates from previous implementations during pre-sales discussions.

 Useful Guides for Using Enterprise Asset Management Software